edgelesssys/constellation/docs/docs/overview/clouds.md

 Amazon EC2 [supports AMD SEV-SNP](https://aws.amazon.com/de/about-aws/whats-new/2023/04/amazon-ec2-amd-sev-snp/).
 Regarding (3), AWS provides direct access to remote-attestation statements.
-However, regarding (5), attestation is partially based on the [NitroTPM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm.html) for [measured boot](../architecture/attestation.md#measured-boot), which is a vTPM managed by the Nitro hypervisor.
+However, regarding (5), attestation is in parts based on the [NitroTPM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm.html) for [measured boot](../architecture/attestation.md#measured-boot), which is a vTPM managed by the Nitro hypervisor.
 Hence, the hypervisor is currently part of Constellation's TCB.
 Regarding (4), the [firmware is open source](https://github.com/aws/uefi) and can be reproducibly built.